FelixLoether/python-sharer/docs/index.rst

     :param kw:
         Sharers and names to share to.

+    .. attribute:: sharers

+        A dictionary containing all the sharers the multi sharer sends messages to.
+Keys are the names of the sharers and values the sharer objects.

     .. method:: add_sharers(**kw)

         Adds sharers to share to.
 Arguments like in the initializer.